 4. Create a Running Playlist You Can’t Wait to Listen To

 Fun fact: Music can increase your running performance by 15 percent.
 Can’t stand the sound of your own breathing and need something to pump you up?
-Open a music app and put together a personalized playlist of your favorite upbeat songs.
+Open a music app and put together a personalized playlist of your favorite upbeat songs (this list of the best workout songs is a good place to start).
 If you’re new to the playlist game, Spotify is an easy place to start.
 “I found a bunch of pre-made running playlists on Spotify and I love it,” Candelario tells us.
 “The music blends together into one continuous song to make it easy for me to just focus on running.
 I highly recommend it if you're too lazy to make your own.”
 To help you maintain your ideal pace (and avoid any frantic song skips) find music that coincides with your stride.
 This can be anywhere from 120 BPM (beats per minute) to 180 BPM and beyond, depending on your speed.
 Find your sweet spot, crank up the volume and sweat it out.

 If you’ve tried the music thing and it’s just not for you, maybe podcasts are your jam or even an audiobook on Audible.
 You might even be that rare breed who can run for hours in total silence (props to you).
 Whatever you’re feeling that day, whether it’s Lady Gaga or J.K.
 Rowling, make it entirely yours.

 Repeat after me: Walking does not equal weakness.
 In fact, most coaches agree that the run-walk-run method is the best way to ease into running if you’re new to the sport.
 Pioneered by American Olympian Jeff Galloway, this technique acts as a form of interval training by alternating between two states of movement allowing for quicker recovery and reduced risk of injury.
 It incorporates timed running intervals broken up by brief walking breaks at whatever ratio works best for you.